bradfordcondon/website-deprecated/cv.md

 ## Publications

+### Accepted, In Review

+Harper, Lisa, Agbiodata consortium, 2018.
+AgBioData Consortium Recommendations for Sustainable Genomics and Genetics Databases for Agriculture.
+Database, In Review.

+**Condon, B.**, Elliott, C, Gonzalez, J, Yun, S, Akagi, Y, Wiesner-Hanks, T, Kodama, M, Turgeon, G 2018.
+Clues to an evolutionary mystery: the genes for T-toxin, enabler of the devastating 1970 Southern Corn Leaf Blight epidemic, are present in ancestral species, suggesting an ancient origin.
+MPMI, In Review.

 ### In Review

 Lumibao, C, **Condon, B**, Kinkel , L, May, G, Seabloom, E, Borer, E 2018.
 Where you are matters: site-specific responses of fungal endophyte communities in _Andropogon gerardii_ to fertilization and herbivory.
 Ecology, In Review.

-**Condon, B.**, Elliott, C, Gonzalez, J, Yun, S, Akagi, Y, Wiesner-Hanks, T, Kodama, M, Turgeon, G 2018.
-Clues to an evolutionary mystery: the genes for T-toxin, enabler of the devastating 1970 Southern Corn Leaf Blight epidemic, are present in ancestral species, suggesting an ancient origin.
-MPMI, In Review.

 ### Peer-reviewed